 An address bar usually refers to the text box in your browser that shows the URL location a browser tab or window is currently on or viewing.
 A user can manually fill in the URL he wants to visit from here.
 Or he/she can visit a site in another way (e.g. by clicking a link) and the address bar will show the resulting URL.

 Sometimes, the address bar refers to a path that is shown in a file explorer utility.

 Note that under some circumstances, the address bar also functions as a search bar if the text that is entered is not recognized as a valid URL.

 Is a type of fraud that lets advertisers pay for advertisements even though the number of impressions (the times that the advertisement has been seen) is enormously exaggerated.
 You can read more about adfraud in the blog post, Adfraud vs. Adware.

 Adware is a form of malicious software which displays unwanted advertising on your computer.
-For more information, see this blog post.
+For more information, see this blog post on adware delivery methods.

 Refers to computers that are incapable of physically connecting to a network or another computer that are connected to the internet.
 Air gapping is a security measure used to prevent remote hacking.